 Veterinary doctors work in a similar line as that of a human doctor.
-The only difference being the patient!
-Wild life conservation, poultry management and health care are the other areas a vet has to work.
+The only difference is the patient!
+Wildlife conservation, poultry management, and health care are the other areas a vet has to work.

-Students who want to specialize in any of the discipline after completing Post graduation can take up live stock extension, animal biotechnology, dairy science, animal genetics, animal anatomy, fodder and feed technology and animal husbandry.
-There are several sub branches in veterinary science and the student can take up a course as per their choice.
+Students who want to specialize in any of the disciplines after completing Post graduation can take up livestock extension, animal biotechnology, dairy science, animal genetics, animal anatomy, fodder and feed technology, and animal husbandry.
+There are several sub-branches in veterinary science and the student can take up a course as per their choice.

-In Undergraduate programme, subjects like Introduction to Animal science, Animal Physiology, Animal Anatomy, Animal Biotechnology, Animal reproduction, Animal Therapeutics, Animal health, Concepts of Biology, Introduction to Microbiology, Scientific Statistics, Animal Behaviour and Welfare are taught.
+In the Undergraduate program, subjects like Introduction to Animal Science, Animal Physiology, Animal Anatomy, Animal Biotechnology, Animal reproduction, Animal Therapeutics, Animal health, Concepts of Biology, Introduction to Microbiology, Scientific Statistics, Animal Behaviour, and Welfare are taught.
 Practical classes are held to impart practical knowledge to the students.
-At the end of the course, students have to complete internship of six months to one year in a hospital.
+At the end of the course, students have to complete an internship of six months to one year in a hospital.

-Veterinary doctors can work in wildlife sanctuaries, national parks and zoos as public health officers.
-Police and defense services also use animals like camels, horses and dogs, which are taken care by veterinary doctors.
+Veterinary doctors can work in wildlife sanctuaries, national parks, and zoos as public health officers.
+Police and defense services also use animals like camels, horses, and dogs, which are taken care of by veterinary doctors.

 Nowadays several people opt for a pet animal to rear them in their houses.
 Hence the need for vets has increased in recent times.

 If you are interested in research, there are lot many public and private research institutes in India and abroad.
 Veterinary doctors can pursue research and contribute to the existing knowledge and methodologies involved in animal care.
 One thing you need to remember is that you should have the compassionate feeling for animals to become a success vet.